jovy-jkd/myGoogleProject/README.md

-# Pytest Automation Framework - Performance Testing Using Jmeter, Gatling and Python
+# Pytest Automation Framework - Performance Testing Using Jmeter and Python
 -----------------------------------------------------------------------------------------------
-This project is an automation framework for to test performance of  googlemap api's using **Jmeter**, **Gatling**, **Python's Pytest and Pymeter** .
+This project is an automation framework for to test performance of  googlemap api's using **Jmeter**, **Python's Pytest and Pymeter** .

 - Google Direction, Geolocation and Geocode api's.
 - Test execution using PyTest.